 Autumn days out in Somerset

-Twitchers will want to visit RSPB Greylake, on the Somerset Levels not far from the village of Othery.
-Kingfishers are easily spotted in autumn, plus visitors can expect large flocks of wigeons, teals and lapwings, once the reserve floods in late autumn.
-Waders such as green sandpipers, snipe and greenshanks are also present on the pools.
+Bird-lovers will want to check in with wildlife at RSPB Greylake, on the Somerset Levels, not far from Glastonbury.
+Kingfishers can be seen in autumn and when the reserve floods in late autumn, there will be large flocks of wigeons, teals and lapwings.
+Waders such as green sandpipers, snipe and greenshanks are also present.

 The best places to witness autumn colour are in Somerset’s woods.
 In the Exmoor National Park, families can enjoy an easy walk along the river at Tarr Steps.
 A colourful palette is expected along the wooded banks, with the red leaves of beech trees a highlight here.
 Alternatively, head to the Quantock Hills, from North Petherton, where there are many ancient combes to explore and you can immerse yourself in a world of russet, gold and bronze.